How pregnancy *actually* happens

 The time period between when cervical fluid is ideal for sperm and ovulation is known as the fertile window.

-Finally, sperm have an effect on the vagina.
+In the instance of sexual interactions, sperm have an effect on the vagina.
 Normally the vagina is somewhat acidic, in order to protect against infection (5).
 When exposed to sperm, the vagina becomes less acidic (1,5).

-Before the sperm arrive: how the uterus prepares for pregnancy
+How the uterus prepares for pregnancy

 During your period, the uterus sheds the endometrium, which built up during the previous menstrual cycle.
 After shedding, the endometrium waits for estrogen (produced in the ovaries) to rise.
 Estrogen causes the lining of the uterus to thicken by stimulating the endometrial cells to divide (2).